-How would you react If I tell you that Mykonos is more than a party island? if you are a person enjoying archeological sights and want to embrace the culture of the place you visit then the following tips will thrill you!
+How would you react if we tell you that Mykonos is more than a party island?
+If you are a person enjoying archaeological sites and want to embrace the culture of the place you visit then the following tips will thrill you!

-The following is a list ofbsome of the best things to visit
+The following is a list of some of the best things to visit

 Aegean Maritime Museum

 Located in the centre of Mykonos town (chora), next to Lena’s house.
 The Aegean Maritime Museum is a non-profit organization founded in 1983 in order to preserve the Greek maritime history and tradition.
 It exhibits replicas of rowing and sailing ships from the ancient times until today.
 Amidst the barnacle-encrusted amphorae, the old nautical maps and navigation instruments, there are numerous detailed models of various famous sailing ships and paddle steamers.
 You can also learn the difference between an Athenian trireme, a Byzantine dromon and an ancient Egyptian seagoing ship.
 In the courtyard of the museum one can see the famous Armenistis Lighthouse that was built in 1890.
 All the exhibits are under the thematic umbrella of maritime life.
 It opens daily from April until October, from 10.30 am until 1 pm and from 6.30 pm until 9 pm.

 Just a few steps away from Paraportiani Church, the Folklore Museum can also be found in the Kastro neighbourhood of Mykonos town.
 The museum opened to the public in 1958 and since then has housed historical and traditional items like ceramics, utensils, ancient tools, photographs, textile and embroidery, musical instruments, maritime equipment and vintage furniture.
 You can get a guided tour of the Folklore Museum to understand how people used to live in Mykonos.
 If you want our opinion you have to visit this museum in order to get in touch with the deeper cultural identity of the island, which is so much more than the vivid beach bars.